sagemathinc/cocalc-doc/source/frame-editor.rst

 ``*.yaml`` for structured data, and for source-code of software programs, there is ``*.c``, ``*.c++``, ``*.sage``, ``*.java``, ``*.py``, ``*.adb`` and many more!

+.. index:: HTML; frame editor
-.. index:: HTML
+.. index:: Frame Editor; HTML
+.. _edit-html:

 HTML
 -----

 Open/create a ``*.html`` file and you'll see the rendered output on the right hand side.
 You can switch the rendered view between "Preview" (which is faster) or "iframe" (which renderes the page as it is) depending on your needs.
 You can even close the editor pane, to just see the rendered HTML.

+.. index:: RMarkdown; frame editor
-.. index:: RMarkdown
+.. index:: Frame Editor; RMarkdown
 .. _edit-rmd:

 RMarkdown